 To the west of Stanley you will see the curious stone runs that exist here in the Falklands.
 These ice age relics are unique to the Falklands and the best way to see them is from the air.
 As you continue onwards you will skirt around Berkeley Sound, and fly past the sheep farms of Long Island and Johnsons Harbour in addition to the original French settlement at Port Louis.

 At Volunteer Point your guide will meet you for the short walk towards the King Penguin colony and beyond to the beautiful white sand beach where the penguins commute to and from the sea.
 In addition to the majestic King you will also encounter numerous Gentoo and burrowing Magellanic Penguins.
 On the beach you may possibly glimpse a Southern Sea Lion lurking in the surf.
 If you have never encountered penguins before (and even if you have) you will be enchanted by these fantastic fearless birds.
 While the countryside code states that you must not approach closer than 6m (20ft) providing you are quiet you may find this impossible to maintain as curious birds come to check you out.

 At all times during your trip it is worth keeping a watchful eye seawards as from December onwards there is a good chance of distant views of passing Fin and Sei whales as these huge animals (once persecuted) continue their recovery in the Southern Ocean.
 Later in the summer you may be lucky to see Southern Right whales close to the shore.

-Duration – up to 2 hours including approximately 1 hour at Volunteer Point
+Duration – up to 3 hours including approximately one and a half hours at Volunteer Point